gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 [exposed](https://i.chzbgr.com/maxW500/6003866624/h0B1E03BF/) and
 required a few extra Abalone shells to straighten out.

-Frank then opened his pack and handed his evaluator to Amy to hold while fished out four mini-marshmallows.
+Frank opened his pack and handed his evaluator to Amy to hold while fished out four mini-marshmallows.
 He gave two to Amy and then proceeded to put one in his ear and the other in his mouth.
 More remarkably still, he appeared to be speaking with the otters.

-_Mini-marshmallows are the best way to create portable Clojure [core.async](https://github.com/clojure/core.async) channels that won't melt in your hands.
+_Mini-marshmallows are the best way to create portable Clojure [core.async](https://github.com/clojure/core.async) channels that won't melt in your hands._

-To construct a channel simply use *chan*
+_To construct a channel simply use *chan*_

 ```clojure
 (def talk-to-otters-chan (chan))
 ```

-Channels by default are unbuffered, which keeps them at the mini-marshmallow size.
-It requires a rendezvous of someone to talk to the otters and the otters to listen.
-In fact if we try to talk to an otter - it would block the main thread until the otter got around to listening.
-This would be very boring for the talker if the otter was busy, so one approach would be to use a [future](http://clojuredocs.org/clojure_core/clojure.core/future) to talk to the otter with a blocking put *>!!*.
+_Channels by default are unbuffered, which keeps them at the mini-marshmallow size.
+It requires a rendezvous of a channel producer and consumer to communicate.
+In the case of otters, someone to talk to the otters and the otters, themselves, to listen.
+Be advised that with a regular blocking put **>!!**, the main thread will be blocked.
+That is, if you try to speak to the otter, you will be stuck there until it gets around to listening.
+This isn't the best case for the talker if the otter was busy, so one approach would be to use a [future](http://clojuredocs.org/clojure_core/clojure.core/future) to talk to the otter with a blocking put *>!!*._

 ```clojure
 (future (>!! talk-to-otters-chan "Hello otters.")) ;=>#<Future@3c371c41: :pending>